 Surprises are not pleasant ones while you are renovating.
 A surprise could only mean more money and time – the only way to prepare for this to have a contingency readily available.
 Usually, for any construction project, a good contingency is around 15 to 20 percentage.
 But if you are looking at renovations, that too of an old building, then you might have to have a contingency of even 30 per cent.
 It is ok if you don’t require it in the end, but it is always best to have it as a safety net.

-WIth construction, you should always hope for the best and prepare for the worst.
+With construction, you should always hope for the best and prepare for the worst.
 Taking advice from experienced architect and builder will definitely do you good.
-All you need to do is to work effectively with the team to see your dream unfold in front of you.
+If you are unsure about where to find an expert team for your project, contact TrustCo.
+We can provide all you need to work effectively with the team to see your dream unfold in front of you.